code-dot-org/code-dot-org/SETUP.md

 1. `sudo apt-get install -y git mysql-server mysql-client libmysqlclient-dev libxslt1-dev libssl-dev zlib1g-dev imagemagick libmagickcore-dev libmagickwand-dev openjdk-11-jre-headless libcairo2-dev libjpeg8-dev libpango1.0-dev libgif-dev curl pdftk enscript libsqlite3-dev build-essential redis-server rbenv chromium-browser parallel`
     * **Hit enter and select default options for any configuration popups, leaving mysql passwords blank**

-    * <details>
-        <summary>Troubleshoot: `E: Package 'pdftk' has no installation candidate` </summary>
+    * Troubleshoot: `E: Package 'pdftk' has no installation candidate`.
 If you run into this error, remove `pdftk` from the previous command and run it again.
+Then try installing `pdftk` another way:
+        * Ubuntu 18.04: `sudo snap install pdftk`.
+        * Ubuntu 18.10 and later: `sudo apt-get isntall pdftk-java`
-Then try installing `pdftk` another way.
-The following should work on Ubuntu 18.04: `sudo snap install pdftk`.
-If that doesn't work, it is ok to skip installing this package, and keep in mind that the `PDFMergerTest` test may fail when you try to run the pegasus tests locally.
+        * If you can't get `pdftk` installed, it is ok to skip installing this package, and keep in mind that the `PDFMergerTest` test may fail when you try to run the pegasus tests locally.
       </details>